pjaos/radiohead_mgos/README.md

-# Using the RadioHead library Mongoose OS
+# Using the RadioHead library with Mongoose OS

 ## Overview
 The RadioHead packet radio library for embedded processors supports many low cost radio devices.